OmarAhmadin/SAM_Mask_Generator/README.md

 # SAM_Mask_Generator
-Get the binary masks from images with SAM
+Get the binary masks, rgbas from images with SAM